coleifer/peewee/docs/peewee/database.rst

         SomeOtherModel.get(SomeOtherModel.field == 3)

 .. note::
-    For simple master/slave configurations, check out the :ref:`read-slaves` extension.
+    For simple master/slave configurations, check out the :ref:`read_slaves` extension.
 This extension ensures writes are sent to the master database and reads occur from any of the listed read replicas.

 Logging queries
 ---------------